198 pointsby donsupreme3 months ago24 comments

 I really need to read up on how a non profit took donations and converted them into a company owned by individuals, then IPO.

-• vivzkestrel7 hours ago
+• tim3333 months ago

 does anyone have the slightest idea on how much open AI is currently earning in terms of revenue per quarter vs how much money they are actually burning per quarter?
 What is their userbase?
 1 billion?
 What is the upside basically is my question

-• brokenmachine5 hours ago
+• brokenmachine3 months ago

 There's been quite a few videos on youtube about the creative accounting going on where Nvidia funds OpenAI to buy stuff from Nvidia, etc.